 - height loss 258m

-Stage 3 is another epic day on the Tour du Mont Blanc as you cross over the Col de la Seigne (2516m) from France into Italy.
-There’s also a good chance of spotting marmots once over the Col descending into Vallée de la Lée Blanche.
+Stage 3 is another epic day on the Tour du Mont Blanc crossing over the Col de la Seigne (2516m) from France into Italy.
+There’s a good chance of spotting marmots once over the Col descending into Vallée de la Lée Blanche.

-If you’ve pushed onto Refuge les Mottets the previous day you’ll be bang at the bottom of the Col and ready to push on over early doors.
+If you’ve pushed onto Refuge les Mottets the previous day you’ll be bang at the bottom of the Col and can roll out of the refuge onto the trail after breakfast with fresh legs to tackle the Col.

-Whilst the Cicerone guide book describes the Col de la Seigne as ‘one of the easiest crossings of the circuit’, we would beg to disagree.
+Whilst the Cicerone guide book describes the Col de la Seigne as ‘one of the easiest crossings of the circuit’, I would beg to disagree.
 On tired legs from the previous day’s dual col climb, don’t underestimate the Col de la Seigne.
-The climb may be gradual but it takes some stamina to keep going to the top with several false summits dashing your spirits until you finally reach the top.
+The climb may be gradual but it takes some stamina to keep going to the top with several false summits dashing your spirits can be somewhat frustrating until you finally reach the top.

 Once you summit, in clear weather you’ll see Mont Blanc and the impressive spire of the Aiguille Noire (de Peuterey) on your left and the Vallée de la Lée Blanche before you.
 From here you’ll descend passing La Casermetta (2365m), an old customs house which is now an environmental awareness centre and well worth a visit.

-The descent is only 258m down to Rifugio Elisabetta but it will still take a few hours to get there.
+The descent is only 258m down to Rifugio Elisabetta from the top of the Col so it’s an easy descent and should take only around an hour to reach Refugio Elisabetta .
 The refuge is similar to Refuge Croix du Bonhomme in that it’s a rough and ready high mountain cavernous refuge with unforgettable views with it’s stunning location perched at the bottom of two glaciers.
-Dormitories in Elisabetta can be daunting with either sleeping platforms or triple tiered bunks.
-If up close and personal isn’t your bag, book a private room.
+Dormitories in Elisabetta can be daunting with either rather un-private sleeping platforms or triple tiered bunks.
+If up close and personal isn’t your bag, book a private room which are good.

 REFUGIO ELISABETTA – COURMAYEUR